-“Even under an exterior as rugged as a mountain range, there lurks the same wounded, wincing psyche that cripples the rest of us.”
-Though most homosexual men will take on a variety of “roles” or positions in their sexual encounters, they are in “search perpetually for a real man who desires passionately another man.”
+Most homosexual men will take on a variety of “roles” or positions in their sexual encounters, but ultimately they are all in “search perpetually for a real man who desires passionately another man.”

 Crisp posits that homosexuality is predicated on an unfulfillable desire for the impossible, and thus he accepts that he will never find complete sexual fulfillment.
 This almost Augustinian sentiment brings him to face his mortality.